TrN000/fbpinns/report.md

 limitations.

-As a window function I attempted to implement the window function given in the paper (equation 14), however, key parameters were ommited.
+As a window function I attempted to implement the window function given in the paper (equation 14), however, key parameters were omitted.
 I guessed them as best as possible.

-As my own extension I first attempted to combine the results into a larger model with the help of the `Additive` module that I wrote(see below). which combines the fully connected model with the partitioned one and trains both at the same time.
+As my own extension I first attempted to combine the results into a larger model with the help of the `Additive` module that I wrote(see below).
+Which combines the fully connected model with the partitioned one and trains both at the same time.

-Further investigating this result I developed a logarithmic approach by parttioning the domain in logarithmic increments and adding these up.
+Further investigating this result I developed a logarithmic approach by partitioning the domain in logarithmic increments and adding these up.
 In my experiment I added 4 layers, fully connected, partitioned into 2, 4 and 8 subdomains, all with 2 hidden layers and 16 neurons.